python/cpython/Doc/library/asyncio-runner.rst

 Running an asyncio Program
 ==========================

-.. function:: run(coro, *, debug=None, loop_factory=None)
+.. function:: run(coro, *, debug=None, loop_factory=None, running_ok=False)

    Execute the :term:`coroutine` *coro* and return the result.

-   This function runs the passed coroutine, taking care of managing the asyncio event loop, *finalizing asynchronous generators*, and closing the executor.
+   If *running_ok* is ``False``, this function runs the passed coroutine, taking care of managing the asyncio event loop, *finalizing asynchronous generators*, and closing the executor.
 This function cannot be called when another asyncio event loop is running in the same thread.

+   If *running_ok* is ``True``, this function allows running the passed coroutine even if this code is already running in an event loop.
+In other words, it allows re-entering the event loop, while an exception would be raised if *running_ok* were ``False``.
+If this function is called inside an already running event loop, the same loop is used, and it is not closed at the end.

    If *debug* is ``True``, the event loop will be run in debug mode. ``False`` disables debug mode explicitly. ``None`` is used to respect the global